KRM7/gapp/docs/fitness-functions.md

 class FitnessFunction;
 ```

-By default, the chromosome length is assumed to be constant -
-ie. all of the solutions will have the same chromosome length
-which will not change throughout the run - but there is also a
-way to use variable chromosome lengths.

 ### Number of objectives

 The number of objectives is another important property of the
 fitness functions, but it doesn't have to be specified explicitly
 in the definition of the fitness function.
 Instead, it will be
-deduced from the legth of the fitness vector returned by it.
+deduced from the legth of the fitness vectors returned by it.
 Note that the fitness function always returns a fitness vector,
 even for single-objective problems.
 In the single-objective case
 the length of the fitness vectors will be 1.